Medicare Supplemental Insurance: Benefits and Considerations

 Once you reach the catastrophic level, Medicare will pay 95 percent of prescription drug costs.
 Many seniors stop taking their medications once they reach this gap in coverage.
 This makes them more susceptible to illness and even death.
 Seniors should never be put in the position of having to choose between medicine and other necessities.
 You do not have to worry about being without life-sustaining prescription medications if you have proper Medicare gap coverage.

 Another flaw of Medicare is that it leaves seniors without important coverage for other essential services such as vision and hearing.
 A large percentage of all seniors who are on Medicare have vision or hearing problems.
 Again, here is another way where Medicare gap coverage can make the difference for seniors to be able to afford the health care services they really need.

 Considerations for Buying a Medicare Supplement Plan

-- Type of Provider Plans that are Available: You will want to find out what types of provider plans are available.
+You will want to find out what types of provider plans are available.
 This is important as it will determine the healthcare professionals you are approved to see.
-You need to know whether you can choose your own healthcare provider or whether you must use a doctor or health care facility that is part of a HMO or PPO.
+You need to know whether you can choose your own healthcare provider or whether you must use a doctor or health care facility that is part of an HMO or PPO.
 Find out whether or not a referral is necessary if you have to see a specialist and if the cost is paid for by the supplemental insurance plan.

 Medicare gap coverage may help ease any worries you have about paying for medical care that is not covered by your current Medicare plan.
 You become eligible to purchase a Medigap policy as soon as you reach age 65 and are eligible to enroll in regular Medicare Benefits (Parts A & B).
 If you are retiring, see if your employer offers an extension of your current health care benefits to supplement your Medicare benefits.
 If you are still unsure of the amount of supplemental Medicare insurance you may need, talk to your insurance agent who may be able to help you find an affordable plan with the right coverage options.